MiladArbabi/SynchroFlow/README.md

-# SynchroFlow: The Autonomous Commerce Operations Platform (v5.0)
+# SynchroFlow: The Autonomous Commerce Operations Platform (v5.1)

 SynchroFlow is the Autonomous Commerce Operations Platform for D2C and emerging B2B e-commerce brands.
 It unifies data from platforms like Shopify, Amazon, Zendesk, and Faire into a single operational truth.
 Our **Product-Led Growth (PLG)** model offers a frictionless self-service experience with an instant sandbox and scoped trials, evolving from data visualization to AI-driven recommendations and ultimately to agentic automation.

 ## Current Project Status

-**Phase 1** (Core Architecture & Data Pipeline) is complete.
-We are now in **Phase 2: PLG-Powered FinOps MVP**.
-The goal is to launch our Freemium tier and self-service funnel to acquire our first users.
-Our immediate priority is to build out the foundational UI/UX by integrating a professional design system.
+**Phase 2** (PLG-Powered FinOps MVP) is substantially complete.
+The foundational UI/UX has been implemented using a professional design system, and the core dashboard widgets are functional.
+Our current priority is addressing technical debt to ensure a stable and scalable platform before moving to the next feature phase.

 ## Key Achievements:

 * A full-stack, **five-service architecture** (Node.js API, C++ Core, Python AI, React UI, and a dedicated Node.js Integration Service).
-* A professional, unified development environment (`npm run dev`) and testing framework (`npm test`).
+* A professional, unified development environment (`npm run dev`) and a robust, stable testing framework (`npm test`).
 * A complete, end-to-end **data ingestion and transformation pipeline** (Webhook -> Staging -> Message Queue -> API Worker -> Transformer).
-* The foundational components for our **PLG onboarding funnel** (Sandbox Seeder, Scoped Trial Logic).
+* A **professional UI foundation** built on Material-UI, providing a consistent and modern user experience.
+* The core **FinOps Command Center** with live-data widgets for Gross Revenue, Gross Margin, Inventory Value, Inventory Health, and Fulfillment status.

 ## Technical Architecture